-South Downs Way
+The South Downs Way

 The South Downs Way is situated within the UK’s newest national park and was Britain’s first long distance bridleway.
 It stretches for 100 miles, from the historical splendour of Winchester to the coastal town of Eastbourne, just beyond the dazzling white cliffs of the Seven Sisters and Beachy Head.

 South Downs National Park

 The South Downs gained National Park status in April 2011, being officially recognised as an area of outstanding natural beauty and cultural heritage.
 Stretching from Hampshire through West and East Sussex, it is England’s third biggest National Park and incorporates over 600 square miles of some of the most beautiful countryside England has to offer.
 The South Downs Way is the only national trail in the UK to be entirely situated within a national park.